 Local council entertainment licences

-In general, an event taking place at night between 11pm and 8am require a licence.
+In general, events taking place at night between 11pm and 8am require an entertainment licence.
 In addition, the following types of activity generally require licences:

 - amplified live or recorded music with an audience of more than 500 people;